pdorrell/domkol/docs/migration-plan.md

 Many of the individual methods on the view classes would be defined as separate function React components in the new application.

+In the new MobX application, each view function should take as props any model objects that are relevant to rendering that view.
+When necessary model objects should have links to their parents.
+(That is, don't set up the application to access the main model as a global object - it is preferable to maintain locality of reference as much as possible.)

 ## Staged Migration Plan

 I think a good plan to do the migration would be to reproduce the new MobX/functional React application one feature at a time.

+Start with the page where the function is a cubic polynomial.

+Defining the migration in terms of visible view components, add these features to the new application one at a time:

+* Control dialog, showing the function as the product of three factors.
+* Display draggable zero handles (so the displayed function will update when these are dragged around)
+* Display domain circle.
+* Add center handle to domain circle for dragging around
+* Add handle on the circle for scaling the circle
+* Add polar coordinate grid
+* Add graph not in 3D (ie two separate graphs), add "Show graph on circular domain" to control dialog
+* Add 3D SVG graph, and add "Show graph on circular domain in 3D" checkbox to control dialog
+* Add 3D wiggle animation, and the control dialog checkbox to enable that
+* Add shadows to 3D SVG graph
+* Add cartesian coordinates and grid
+* Add canvas colour encoded representation of values of the function on the complex plane
+* In the control dialog add:
+  * Graph scale control
+  * Colour scale control
+  * Rotate f values
+  * Repaint domain colouring continuously